AbdoAhmed-Khalifa/Milano-Pizza/README.md

 ## Features

--Interactive Menu: Browse the delicious offerings with a seamless and dynamic interface.
--Responsive Design: Ensures a great user experience across various devices (mobile, tablet, desktop).
+-Interactive Menu: Browse the delicious offerings with a seamless and dynamic interface -Responsive Design: Ensures a great user experience across various devices (mobile, tablet, desktop).
 -Online Ordering: Simplified order process with an intuitive UI to enhance customer convenience.
 -Customizable Pizzas: Users can customize their pizzas according to their preferences.
 -Location and Contact Information: Easily accessible details for visiting or contacting the pizzeria.
 -User Authentication: Secure login and registration for a personalized experience.